gravitational/careers/challenges/systems-intern/challenge.md

   branch without raising pull requests, which does not give us the ability to provide feedback on the various implementation phases.
 We are a distributed team, so structured, asynchronous communication is critical to us.
-* Implementing custom security algorithms/authentication schemes is always a bad idea unless you are a trained security researcher/engineer.
-It is definitely a bad idea for this task - try to stick to industry proven security methods as much as possible.

 ## Questions